Luis Zahera: Biography

-Born in 1966 in Santiago de Compostela, Zahera earned early public recognition in his native Galicia for his performance as Petróleo in the series Mareas vivas.
+José Luis Castro Zahera was born on 23 May 1966 in Santiago de Compostela.
+Zahera earned early public recognition in his native Galicia for his performance as Petróleo in the series Mareas vivas.
+He made his feature film debut in José Luis García Sánchez's Divine Words (1987).

 He won the Goya Award for Best Supporting Actor in 2019 for his performance as Cabrera in The Realm.
+He won another Goya for his supporting performance in The Beasts (2022), portraying spiteful villager Xan.
+In January 2024, he received the Gold Medal of Merit in the Fine Arts.